Mellieradpants/semantic-tether-point/README.md

 If the source text does not support it, the system does not output it.

----
+There is no summarizing, guessing, or adding meaning beyond what is written.
 ## What “Anchor” Means

 An anchor is the exact piece of source information the output is derived from.

 Examples include:

 - text span (quote)
 - document section
 - structured identifier
 - metadata field
 - timestamp

 All outputs must be tied directly to one of these.